 On the ground, the deteriorating relationships couldn't be more clear.
-Since April 1, the largest payer and the largest hospital in Mississippi, BCBS and University of Mississippi Medical Center, have been out of network because of a disagreement over reimbursement rates.
+For most of 2022, the largest payer and the largest hospital in Mississippi, BCBS and University of Mississippi Medical Center, were out of network because of a disagreement over reimbursement rates.
 Jackson-based UMMC is the state's only children's hospital, organ transplant center and singular provider of many other services.
-In total, 750,000 people in the nation's poorest state have little to no access to covered healthcare.

-Around the country, it's a similar story: Centene will be out of network with Tenet by the new year without a new contract, leaving 3 million without coverage.
-In Illinois, Springfield Clinic and BCBS have had no contract since late 2021, leaving up to 110,000 patients out of network.
-Most recently, a standoff between CareFirst BCBS and Johns Hopkins Medicine in Baltimore was resolved after Gov. Larry Hogan and several state lawmakers became involved with negotiations.
+Around the country, it's a similar story: In Illinois, Springfield Clinic and BCBS have had no contract since late 2021, leaving at least 55,000 patients out of network.
+Most recently, a standoff between CareFirst BCBS and Johns Hopkins Medicine in Baltimore was resolved after Gov. Larry Hogan and several state lawmakers became publicly outspoken about negotiations.